DarioGermani/Music-opinion-dynamic/README.md

 The simulation is set up in the following way: (i) an agent-set (students) repro-ducing the same features of those obtained from the empirical analysis; (ii) a network topology reproducing the same structure obtained from the empirical analysis; (iii) a spread of music opinions through a random algorithm at the first step.

+# Results
+The idea that people tend to interact more with their own kind has been empiri-cally validated also in the course of this investigation: the average value of the opinion distance increases as the similarity decreases.
+Basically, students with the same opinion on a certain musical genre are also those characterised by high similarity and strong ties.

+To understand the best match among parameters, capable of reproducing an opin-ion dynamic similar to the one observed, we implemented the model running some initial experiments.
+Through the analysed combinations, we can report those two that lead to the simulative results close to the empirical ones.
+In partic-ular: (i) low convergence and tolerance parameter (µ & θ = 0.25), where agents influence and interact lightly («low reciprocity»); (ii) high convergence and tol-erance parameter (µ & θ = 1), where agents influence and interact a lot («high reciprocity»).

+Although none of them can replicate exactly the same empirical pattern, the «low reciprocity» scenario is the one that comes closest on certain values.
+The algo-rithm we suggested poses how individuals interact and convey opinions on musi-cal preferences: based on this, Agent-Based Modelling has proved to be a power-ful tool for testing hypotheses on social mechanisms.

 # References
 R. Axelrod (1997), «The dissemination of culture: A model with local convergence and global polarization», The Journal of Conflict Resolution, 41(2), pp. 203-226.